wnd-charm/wnd-charm/docker.README.md

 Development with Docker
 ===
-This document contains instructions on setting up a [Docker](https://www.docker.com/) container that contains a compiled version of wnd-charm and other recommended python packages.
+This document contains instructions illustrating how to set up a [Docker](https://www.docker.com/) image that contains a compiled version of wnd-charm and other recommended python packages.

 Table of Contents
 ===